dpinney/microgridup/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/)
 1. Get the app `docker pull ghcr.io/dpinney/microgridup:main`
-1. Start the app with `docker run -d -p 5001:5000 --name mgucont ghcr.io/dpinney/microgridup:main`
+1. Create the container and start it with `docker run -d -p 5001:5000 --name mgucont ghcr.io/dpinney/microgridup:main`
 1. The web app will then be running at http://127.0.0.1:5001
+1. You can stop/start the app via `docker stop mgucont`/`docker start mgucont`

 ## Installation (for Developers)